kotx/Shiryuu/README.md

 Shiryuu can sit in front or behind of existing proxies like BungeeCord.

-Please note that the client **must** connect to the server from the domain, not IP.
+Please note that the client **must** connect to the server from the domain for routing to work.
 Shiryuu relies on the hostname sent by the client for routing.
+Of course, you can configure a fallback server.

 ## Table of Contents